mlowicki/rhythm/README.md

     * basic (optional and used only if `type` is set to `"basic"`)
         * username (optional)
         * password (optional)
-* rootca (optional) - absolute path to custom root certificate used while talking to Mesos
+* cacert (optional) - absolute path to CA certificate to use when verifying Mesos server certificate, must be x509 PEM encoded.
 * checkpoint (optional) - controls framework's checkpointing (`false` by default)
 * failovertimeout (optional) - number of milliseconds Mesos will wait for the framework to failover before killing all its tasks (7 days used by default)
 * hostname (optional) - host for which framework is registered in the Mesos Web UI